floridop/MNXB01-2021/floridopag/tutorial3/homework3/README.md

 >>   `./cityandyear.sh ../data Ystad 1983 | something | something...`"

-An example of `output.tee` for the execution of `./cityandyear.sh ../data Ystad 1983` is provided in the `result/` folder, so that you can compare it against your solution above.
+An example of `output.tee` for the execution of `./cityandyear.sh ../data Ystad 1983 | something | something...` is provided in the `result/` folder, so that you can compare it against your solution above.

 # Credits